dimecho/ATtiny13-Plant/usbtiny/README.md

 ```
 After flashing firmware, we need to properly set the fuse, we are using pin 1 reset as IO in this project

-* ppl clock used as required by v-usb layer for usb timing
+* PLL clock used as required by v-usb layer for usb timing (16.5Mhz)
 * reset pin disabled as we need to use it as IO
 ```
 avrdude -c usbtiny -p t45 -V -U lfuse:w:0xe1:m -U hfuse:w:0x5d:m -U efuse:w:0xff:m